Boren Graduate Fellowships

-The National Security Agency Boren L. Graduate Fellowship funds international research, cultural study and language acquisition for those simultaneously enrolled in a US graduate program for areas of the world of interest to US national security.
+The National Security Agency Boren Graduate Fellowship funds international research, cultural study and language acquisition for those simultaneously enrolled in a US graduate program for areas of the world of interest to US national security.
 It does not provide funds for the graduate program itself.

 The fellowship can be applied to both domestic and international programs, and is valued at up to $20,000, depending on the length of your study.

 The NSEP service requirement stipulates that an award recipient work in the Departments of Defense, Homeland Security, State, or the Intelligence Community.

 Eligibility and Qualifications